 The primary purpose of a blog post is to give valuable and actionable information in a much-simplified version.
-Blog posts are conversational and are written in the first person, though it shouldn’t surprise you if you spot a blog written in either second or third person.
-Unlike articles, blogs don’t take the educational tone.
+Blog posts are conversational and are written in the first person, though it shouldn’t surprise you if you spot a blog written in either the second or third person.
+Unlike articles, blogs don’t take an educational tone.
 Instead, blogs have a casual tone and should be intriguing.

 2. Inclusion of SEO Keywords

 Online marketing has become more intense over the years, and savvy content marketers now see the need to practice Search Engine Optimization.
-There’s more to SEO, but for now, know that SEO facilitates the reach of content to a broader audience.
+There’s more to SEO, but now, know that SEO facilitates content to a broader audience.
 That said, blogs are created around specific and relevant terms called keywords.
 These keywords help Google and other search engines understand your content better and rank it appropriately.

 3. Length and Style